 Is a bear stalking your cottage?

-How do you know if a bear is on the property?
+How do you know if a bear is on the cabin or cottage property?

-Black bears are a common sight in cottage country and most of the time they simply pass through the woods or along the shoreline without bothering to hang around.
+Black bears are common in cottage country and most of the time they simply pass through the woods or along the shoreline without bothering to hang around.

-Bear poop is the most obvious sign of a visit to the property and and the freshness of the bear’s scat is a good indication of how recently the animal decided to visit.
+Bear poop is the most obvious sign of a visit to the property.
+The freshness of the bear’s scat is a good indication of how recently the animal arrived.

-The quantity is normally much larger than the deposits made by any of the other animals around the cabin and the bear’s droppings tend to resemble either a cow paddy or horse poop, although the scat can vary widely in shape and consistency.
+The quantity of bear scat is normally much larger than the deposits made by any of the other animals around the cabin.
+A bear’s droppings tend to resemble either a cow paddy or horse poop, although the scat can vary widely in shape and consistency.

 During blueberry season the evidence is quite apparent and the scat looks like the picture above.
 In the spring it might be more difficult to determine because bears will scavenge when food is in short supply and their scat may contain fur or bits of bones.